February 2026

 At home with art in Yeovil

 The town developed around several industrial specialisms.
-It was once the hub of the UK’ leather industry and had become a glove-making center of excellence by the 1800s.
-In addition, its role as a center of the UK’s aircraft and defense industries continued into the 21st century, with helicopter manufacture still continued there.
+It was once the hub of the UK’s leather industry and had become a glove-making center of excellence by the 1800s.
+In addition, its role as a center of the UK’s aircraft and defense industries continued into the 21st Century, with helicopter manufacture still continued there.
 Leonardo Helicopters is still the town’s biggest employer.
 Arts and crafts are also an important part of Yeovil’s scene.

 “The art landscape is currently thriving in Yeovil.
 Unfortunately, the town has lacked certain levels of investment over a period of time, but local authorities and people are trying to change things for the better.
 Art has helped bring Yeovil alive again, and hopefully will continue to do so.”